clementzheng/mechamagnets/README.md

 <img src="Misc%20Assets/header.png" width="100%">

 # Mechamagnets
-## A rapid prototyping technique for tactile and functional physical interactive systems via desktop FDM printing and embedded magnets.
+## A technique for rapid prototyping tactile and functional physical interactive systems, via desktop FDM printing and embedded magnets.

 _**NOTE** this is a work in progress that is undergoing heavy editing.<br>For questions and feedback, please contact Clement at clement.zheng@colorado.edu._
 <br><br><br>